rafaelespinoza/logg/README.md

 The feature set is:

 - provide timestamps
-- unique event ids
+- tracing ids (user-provided)
-- leveled logging (just error and info)
+- leveled logging (only ERROR and INFO severities)
 - emit JSON

 ## Usage